 George Yúdice is Professor and Chair of Modern Languages and Literatures and Latin American Studies at the University of Miami, where he is also Director of the Miami Observatory on Communication and Creative Industries.
 He is the author of Cultural Policy, The Expediency of Culture: Uses of Culture in the Global Era, Nuevas tecnologías, música y experiencia, and Culturas emergentes en el mundo hispano de Estados Unidos.

-Sandra A. Zagarell is Donald R. Longman of English at Oberlin College.
-A senior editor of the Heath Anthology of American Literature, she publishes on postbellum regionalism, on narratives of community, and, most recently, on the queer Americanness of Henry James’s The Portrait of a Lady.
+Sandra A. Zagarell is Emerita Donald R. Longman Professor of English and Visiting Professor at Oberlin College.
+A senior editor of the Heath Anthology of American Literature, she publishes on postbellum regionalism, narratives of community, the queer Americanness of Henry James’s The Portrait of a Lady, Lydia Sigourney, and Alice Dunbar-Nelson.